Royal Astronomical Society of Canada: Conduct of Business

-The RASC conducts business through a Board of Directors with regular meetings, plus two scheduled meetings at the General Assembly, which is traditionally held on the May or July long weekend (GA).
+The RASC conducts business through a Board of Directors with regular meetings, plus two scheduled meetings at the General Assembly, which is traditionally held on a weekend in May (GA).
 The GA is hosted by one of the Centres, with annual meetings alternating between eastern and western Canada.
 Meetings follow Robert's Rules of Order and are governed by the By-Laws of the Society.

-Members of Note

-The RASC has many prestigious and well-known members.
-Some are well known for their accomplishments, and others for their recognition with the Order of Canada.

-Current Honorary President Dr. Doug Hube (2018–2022)

-Dr. Hube joined the RASC as a student in 1960 and has been active member ever since.
-He has served as President of the Edmonton Centre and was Society President from 1992 to 1994.
-He won the RASC Service Award in 1982.

-He grew up in St. Catharines, Ontario, and studied astronomy at the University of Toronto, where he met his wife Joan.

-Since joining the faculty at the University of Alberta in 1969, Dr. Hube has mentored generations of astronomy students and RASC members.
-He also has a strong record as a researcher, administrator and promoter of astronomy.
-He has written many articles in RASC publications and scientific journals.
-Doug and Joan Hube continue to take active part in RASC activities, including the recent General Assembly in Calgary.

-Dr. Hube succeeds Dr. John Percy of Toronto as Honorary President, and his term runs for four years until the GA in 2022.

 Centres

 Each of the Centres of the Society conduct a variety of activities of interest to its members and to the public.
 At regular meetings, well-known professional and amateur astronomers give lectures on a variety of topics of current interest.
 In addition, there are study and special-interest groups.
 Most Centres publish their own newsletters and hold their own group-observing events.
 Some members take part in regular observations of variable stars, lunar occultations, sunspots, meteors, comets, and other phenomena; others develop special skills such as astroimaging at workshops.